A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Methodology

+Observed gene expression is influenced by both genetic and environmental factors.
+In TWAS, the focus is on the association between a trait and genetically regulated gene expression, which is denoted as $X_Z$ in this paper.
+By isolating the genetically regulated component, we reduce the noise introduced by environmental and other non-genetic influences.
+Consequently, we increase the power to detect gene-trait associations that are directly mediated by genetic variation.
+In a linear gene expression model, $X_Z$ can be explicitly written as $E(X_Z|Z)=\sum_{j=1}^pZ_j\beta_j$.
+With the assumption that $Z$ and $C$ are independent, which will be discussed in detail in Section \ref{subsec:assu}, our proposed quantile gene expression model below (\ref{eq:qtwas2}) implicitly assumes that the conditional distribution of $X_Z$ given $Z$ is $Z^\top \beta(\tau)$, and $\beta(\tau)$ is unspecified.
+As mentioned in the Introduction, when the relationship between gene expression and eQTLs is heterogeneous, the gene-trait associations could be complex and non-linear.
+To account for this complexity, we propose a generalized and additive gene-trait association model:

-where $g_1(\cdot)$, and $g_2(\cdot)$ are unknown functions.
-The covariates effect in eq \eqref{eq:linear1} and eq \eqref{eq:linear2} are included in $g_2(C)$.
-The main goal of inference is $g_1(\cdot)$, which allows for a nonlinear association between $Y$ and $X_Z$.
-When $g_1$ and $g_2$ are linear functions, eq \eqref{eq:qtwas2} degenerates to the linear model in traditional TWAS (eq \eqref{eq:linear2}).
-Note that the interaction effect of $X$ and $C$ is not the main goal in TWAS, and estimating or testing the interaction effect is infeasible based on only GWAS summary statistics.
-More complex models $g(X_Z, C)$ could be explored in future research for cases where individual-level GWAS data are available.
-The proposed QTWAS model assumes Assumptions \ref{assu1}-\ref{assu2} as other TWAS approaches designed for GWAS summary statistics.
+where $g_1(\cdot)$ and $g_2(\cdot)$ are unknown functions.
+The primary function of interest is $g_1(\cdot)$ which allows for a nonlinear association between $Y$ and $X_Z$.
+Note that $g_1(\cdot) = 0$ corresponds to no gene-trait association between $X$ and $Y$.
+When both $g_1$ and $g_2$ are linear functions eq, \eqref{eq:qtwas2} degenerates to the linear model in traditional TWAS, e.g. S-PrediXcan; see Appendix Section 1 for a review of traditional linear model based TWAS approaches.